govindmaheshwari2/doclens/README.md

 );
 ```

-Every `DoclensScreen` parameter has rich dartdoc explaining the default,
-the trade-off, and when to override.
+Every parameter has dartdoc explaining its default and when you'd want to change it.

 **Multi-page / batch.** `DoclensMultiScreen` is the batch sibling of
 `DoclensScreen` — keep the camera open and collect a stack of pages in one